What to Know About the Contraceptive Coil

 - contraception clinics

-Whether you can get a coil fitted or not depends on if the coil is right for you.
+Whether you can get a coil fitted or not depends on whether the coil is right for you.
 Your GP or nurse will check this before they recommend you have a coil fitted.

 Can you get side effects from the coil?